Need help now?

 SMH-ON is a provincial support team focused on school mental health in the province of Ontario.
 The Centre for School Mental Health’s mission is to address the need for improved school-based services for youth from kindergarten to grade 12 who may be at risk for, or who present with, mental health challenges.

-Together, we have launched #HearNowON for 2024, an initiative with Ontario middle and secondary school students.
+Together, we have launched #HearNowON, an initiative with Ontario middle and secondary school students.

 By sharing your perspective, you will help us: